Germany tightens COVID-19 restrictions on bars and restaurants | DW | 07.01.2022

 "It's a strict rule, but it's a necessary one that will help us better control infections [in the future] than is currently the case," Scholz said, defending the measure.

-Scholz emphasized the central role that booster shots will play in the weeks and months to come, saying that the "best protection against omicron is a booster vaccination."
+Scholz emphasized the central role that booster shots will play in the weeks and months to come.
+He said the "best protection against omicron is a booster vaccination."

 German federal and state leaders also approved shortening required quarantine or self-isolation periods, which are currently set at 14 days.

 In general, quarantine and self-isolation periods will be capped at 10 days.
-That period can be shortened to seven days if a person receives a negative PCR test or a negative rapid test that is carried out by medical staff.
+That period can be shortened to seven days if a person is symptom-free and receives a negative PCR test or a negative rapid test that is carried out by medical staff.

 Under the new rules, people who have received a booster shot will no longer have to quarantine if they come into contact with someone who has tested positive for COVID-19.